 My first book, The Big Splat, did not make me rich.
 In fact, it just about did the opposite.
 So I wasn’t in a big hurry to write my next book.
-Nevertheless, it was something I definitely wanted to do.
-For one thing, publishing a book gives you instant credibility as a writer.
-But also it gives you a tremendous amount of personal satisfaction.
-A book is something that will go into libraries and last just about forever — far different from magazine articles, which are much more ephemeral.
+I wanted to write another one but it would have to be a topic that grabbed me.
+Also, I felt a little guilty, as a mathematician, that I hadn’t written about math in my first book.

 But more importantly, Elwin Street’s idea appealed to me.
-Way back in 1997, when I was studying in the Science Communication Program at UCSC, one of my teachers (or perhaps one of our guest lecturers) explained why you never see equations or formulas in articles on popular science.
-This expert said, “For every equation you put in, you will lose half of your audience.”
-It’s not too hard to see that if you include a dozen equations or so in your article, the only people left reading it will be you and your mother!
+First, it would be a math book.
+And second, it would flout a journalistic truism I had learned way back in 1997, when I was a student in the Science Communication Program.
+One of my teachers (or perhaps one of our guest lecturers) explained why you never see equations in popular science articles: “For every equation you put in, you will lose half of your audience.”
+So if you include a dozen equations or so in your article, the only people left reading it will be you and your mother!
 (And even she might put it down.)

-However, I’ve never actually seen any data to support this assertion, and it always seemed to me that it (a) underestimates the willingness of readers to put forth a little effort if they might learn something substantive; and (b) does a huge disservice to mathematics (as well as a lot of other sciences).
-The simple fact is that the best way to express many ideas in math and science is through an equation.
-When you try to do it in words, it’s inaccurate and confusing.
+However, I’ve never actually seen any data to support this assertion, and it always seemed to me that it underestimates the intelligence of readers.
 Not only that, equations are beautiful!
 A good equation is a wonder of preciseness and conciseness, expressing exactly what is true in the most economical form possible.
-Zero words, or as John Horton Conway would say, zero irrelevancy.
+In zero words.

-So that’s why I wrote The Universe in Zero Words.
+So that’s why I wrote The Universe in Zero Words, a history of the 24 greatest equations in mathematics.
 It is my attempt to end the censorship of equations in popular science writing.
-I hope that readers will enjoy learning what the equations mean, and they will no longer see them as something mystical or forbidding or convoluted.
+I hope that readers will enjoy learning what the equations mean, and they will no longer see them as something mystical or forbidding.
 I have tried to convey this sense of meaning through stories, through simple explanations and examples, and through my personal passion.
 There is a lot of me in this book.
 Even if it was first conceived by a group of editors at Elwin Street!